Partially adaptive nonparametric instrumental regression: Minimax optimal estimation

 where the function $\gf$ belongs to $L^2_W$.
-Estimation of the structural function $\sol$ is thus linked to the inversion of the conditional expectation operator $\Op$ and it is therefore called an inverse problem.
-Moreover, we suppose throughout this paper that the operator $\Op$ is compact, which is the case under fairly mild assumptions (c.f. \cite{CFR06handbook}).
+The estimation of the structural function~$\sol$ is thus linked to the inversion of the conditional operator~$\Op$.
+Moreover, we suppose throughout this work that the operator $\Op$ is compact, which is the case under fairly mild assumptions.
+For example, if the triple~$(Y,Z,W)$ has a joint density, it is sufficient to demand that it be square integrable -- or continuous, if its support is compact -- in order for $\Op$ to be compact \citep[c.f.][]{CFR:07}.
 Consequently, unlike in a multivariate linear instrumental regression model, a continuous generalized inverse of $\Op$ does not exist as long as the range of the operator $\Op$ is an infinite dimensional subspace of $L^2_W$.
-This corresponds to the setup of ill-posed inverse problems, with the additional difficulty that $\Op$ is unknown and has to be estimated.
-In what follows, we always assume that there exists a unique solution $\sol\in L^2_Z$ of equation (\ref{bm:mequ}), in other words, that $\gf$ belongs to the range of $\Op$, and that $\Op$ is injective.
-For a detailed discussion in the context of inverse problems see Chapter 2.1 in \cite{EHN00}, while in the special case of a nonparametric instrumental regression we refer to \cite{CFR06handbook}.
+This corresponds to the setup of statistical ill-posed inverse problems with unknown operator.
+For a detailed discussion in the context of inverse problems see Chapter 2.1 in \cite{EHN:96}, while in the special case of a nonparametric instrumental regression we refer to \cite{CFR:07}.
+In what follows, we always assume that the joint distribution of $(Y,Z,W)$ is such that $g=\E[Y|W]$ lies in the range of $\Op$ and that~$\Op$ is injective.